klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_parentOperator <a id="subbridge_parentOperator"></a>
-The `subbridge.parentOperator` returns the parent operator account address.
+The `subbridge_parentOperator` returns the parent operator account address.

 **Parameters**